top of page

 Why do I keep trying

-Amid my struggles, songs like "This Movie Sucks" provided a burst of energy that I needed.
-The rawness in the lyrics reflected the chaos of life and encouraged me to embrace my imperfections.
-I learned that every educator has a unique narrative, filled with highs and lows that shape who they are.
-Each challenge I faced was not a mark against me, but a chapter in my growth story.
+Through my struggles, songs like "This Movie Sucks" have invigorated me.
+The rawness exemplified in the lyrics has helped me embrace my imperfections.
+I realized every educator has a unique narrative filled with highs and lows that shape their experience.
+Each challenge is not a mark against me but a chapter in my growth story.

-During this time, I chose to let go of past pressures and strive for reinvention.
-The past two years, I have focused on re-inventing myself, or at least diving into the broader themes that have always underpinned my pedagogy.
-I have focused more on adapting and perfecting my system of self-paced mastery learning.
-I have overhauled the way I communicate grades (because it's all made up and the points don't matter).
-Most importantly, I've dove in to explore the best ways to leverage play, gamification, and technology to connect learning to my students' interests.
+During this time, I consciously decided to let go of past pressures and focus on reinvention.
+For the past two years, I have centered on reinventing myself, diving deeper into the overarching themes that have always been present in my pedagogy.
+I've focused on adapting and perfecting my self-paced mastery learning system.
+I revised my grading communication (because it's all made up and the points don't matter).
+Most importantly, I've explored leveraging play, gamification, and technology to connect learning with my students’ interests.

 Eye-level view of a stack of colorful books on a wooden shelf